wp-plugins/wp-sitemap-page/readme.txt

 *   Possibility to exclude some pages or some Custom Post Type (CPT)
 *   Posts and categories displayed hierarchically
 *   Has CSS class to customize it if you want
-*   Available in multi-languages (cf. English, French, Russian and Dutch).
+*   Available in multi-languages (cf. English, French, Russian, Italian, Dutch and Persian).
 You can add your own translation if you want

 Want a WordPress developper?
 Want to add a translation?
 Feel free to [contact me](http://en.tonyarchambeau.com/contact.html).